 JS SDK

-Use the rstream JavaScript SDKs for control-plane APIs, tunnels, tokens, TURN, and watch streams.
+Use the rstream JavaScript SDKs for Control plane APIs, Engine APIs, tunnel runtimes, tokens, TURN, and watch streams.

 This page focuses on the SDK surface.
-If you need the raw HTTP routes instead, see APIs.
+For raw HTTP routes, see APIs.
 For real-time event semantics, see Signaling.

 Install

-@rstreamlabs/rstream supports both bearer tokens and application credentials for control-plane requests.
+@rstreamlabs/rstream supports both bearer tokens and application credentials for Control plane API requests.

 import { RstreamClient } from "@rstreamlabs/rstream";